mccright/rand-notes/Far-Right-Violence.md

 **Image Source**:
 "The Escalating Terrorism Problem in the United States."
 CSIS Briefs, By Seth G. Jones, 17 June 2020 [https://www.csis.org/analysis/escalating-terrorism-problem-united-states](https://www.csis.org/analysis/escalating-terrorism-problem-united-states)

 For some context about how organized violence evolves, see the [transcript of a discussion with Barbara F. Walter](https://www.washingtonpost.com/magazine/2022/03/08/they-are-preparing-war-an-expert-civil-wars-discusses-where-political-extremists-are-taking-this-country/), a political science professor at the University of California at San Diego and author of “[How Civil Wars Start: And How to Stop Them](https://www.amazon.com/gp/product/0593137787).”
+It appears that the pairing of Republican (*along with other 'legacy' extremest group*) normalizing of concept of using violence to express your beliefs and record-setting arms sales in the U.S. is having its intended impacts.
+Recent research from the UC Davis Violence Prevention Research Program and the California Firearm Violence Research Center, ["Views of American Democracy and Society and Support for Political Violence: First Report from a Nationwide Population-Representative Survey" ](https://www.medrxiv.org/content/10.1101/2022.07.15.22277693v1) [2022-07-19] concluded that "several social trends in the United States (US) suggest an increasing risk for political violence," including lethal risks.
+Their research found that half of U.S. adults [*[page 14](https://www.medrxiv.org/content/10.1101/2022.07.15.22277693v1.full.pdf)*] "in the next few years, there will be civil war in the United States" and
+>If found in a situation where they think violence is justified to advance an important political objective, about one in five respondents thinks they will likely be armed with a gun.
+About 7% of participants  -- which would correspond to about 18 million U.S. adults -- said they would be willing to kill a person in such a situation [ScienceInsider](https://www.science.org/content/article/half-of-americans-anticipate-a-us-civil-war-soon-survey-finds).

+And when asked about a personal willingness to use force or violence “to advance an important political objective.”
+Researchers drilled down on the types of violence that would include [*[page 14](https://www.medrxiv.org/content/10.1101/2022.07.15.22277693v1.full.pdf)*].
+Among these respondents:
+>13.7% were at least somewhat willing to use force or violence “to damage property,”
+>12.2% “to threaten or intimidate a person,”
+>10.4% “to injure a person,” and
+>7.1% “to kill a person”

+A key conclusion of this research was: "Substantial minorities of the population endorse violence, including lethal violence, to obtain political objectives."
+While researchers did not map respondents to specific political parties or to other groups, a review of [the questions and detailed responses](https://www.medrxiv.org/content/10.1101/2022.07.15.22277693v1.full.pdf) seem to suggest that more Far Right issues/concerns are aligned with a willingness to engage in violence, than are issues associated with Far Left or otherwise *Liberal* populations.

 For more detailed analyses see the analysis of 893 terrorist plots and attacks in the United States between January 1994 and May 2020 by the Center for Strategic and Internal Studies [https://www.csis.org/analysis/escalating-terrorism-problem-united-states](https://www.csis.org/analysis/escalating-terrorism-problem-united-states) and "The War Comes Home: The Evolution of Domestic Terrorism in the United States."
 CSIS Briefs, By Seth G. Jones, 22 October 2020 [https://www.csis.org/analysis/war-comes-home-evolution-domestic-terrorism-united-states](https://www.csis.org/analysis/war-comes-home-evolution-domestic-terrorism-united-states)